A step-by-step freelance writing guide.

 But if you feel like you absolutely must work there to get some experience and writing samples, just beware of the risks to your wallet and don’t get trapped there.

-Crafting the Perfect Pitch
+6. Crafting the Perfect Cold Pitch

-Pitching is a critical part of the process of finding freelance writing clients.
+Cold Pitching is a critical part of the process of finding freelance writing clients.

-I briefly go over some specific tips for writing pitches to potential clients in my eBook Freelance Writing for Beginners: The Basics, along with the step by step process of starting a freelance writing business quickly.
+I briefly go over some specific tips for writing pitches to potential clients in my eBook Freelance Writing for Beginners: The Basics, along with the step-by-step process of starting a freelance writing business quickly.

 There are several elements that you need to send in your pitches to possible clients: